S2-group/robot-runner/README.md

 **NOTE:** Robot-runner blocks most of the output of its subprocesses.
 It does so because the terminal would otherwise be flooded with info messages which are not of any particular value when all goes well.

-The error messages, if anything goes wrong, should be outputted to the terminal.
-However, that might not always be the case.
+The error messages, if anything goes wrong, should be output to the terminal.
+Note that that might not always be the case.
 When anything goes wrong **directly** related to **robot-runner**, it **will always output** the error messages, but subprocesses might not show all their **info / warning / error** messages.

-These messages, however, can be crucial for solving the issue.
+These messages can be crucial for solving an issue.
 Therefore robot-runner offers a **verbose** mode, in which all subprocesses output their `stdout` to the robot-runner terminal.
 In order to use the **verbose** mode, run either the **RemoteRunner** or **ClientRunner** module with the following command:

 ```bash
 python3 __main__.py --verbose /path/to/config.json